metakirby5/colorz/README.md

   --bold BOLD           how much value to add for bold colors.
 Default: 40 --font-size FONT_SIZE
                         what font size to use, in rem.
-Default: 1 --bg BG               what background color to use, in hex format.
+Default: 1 --bg-color BG_COLOR   what background color to use, in hex format.
 Default:
                         #272727
   --no-bg-img           whether or not to use a background image in the
                         preview.
 Default: background image on